rxweb/rxweb/docs/reactive-form-validators/validation-decorators/compare.md

 ---
 title: compare
-description: Compare validation decorator will compare two inputs, If user enter unmatched value then the property will become invalid.
+description: Compare validation decorator will compare two inputs whether they are same or not.
 author: rxcontributorone

 ---